 If you’re looking for your own trust fund, you’ll need your National Insurance number.

-HMRC will send you details of the Child Trust Fund provider by post within 3 weeks of receiving your request.
+HMRC will send you details of the CTF provider by post within 3 weeks of receiving your request.

 HMRC will contact you for more information if you’ve adopted the child or a court has given you parental responsibility for them.